alichten/DF-QMC/README.md

 *********************

-DF-QMC:  overcoming the "sign-problem" in a lattice Monte-Carlo
+DF-QMC:  overcoming the "sign-problem" in a lattice Quantum Monte-Carlo

 *********************